-- 20. S. 67 of CA provides that a company has all the powers and legal capacity of a natural person.
+- 20. Section 67 of CA provides that a company has all the powers and legal capacity of a natural person.
 Proposed s.36D provides that the ASX Ltd also has powers and functions conferred by Commonwealth or State statute and requires ASX Ltd to perform such functions as are conferred on it by State Act, regulation or instrument. - 21.
-S. 68 of CA provides that the rules of a company can restrict or prohibit certain exercises of power by the company.
-Proposed subs.36D(2) of the Bill ensures that any power conferred by Commonwealth or State Acts cannot be so restricted.
+Section 68 of CA provides that the rules of a company can restrict or prohibit certain exercises of power by the company.
+Proposed sub-s.36D(2) of the Bill ensures that any power conferred by Commonwealth or State Acts cannot be so restricted.

-Memorandum, Articles and Listing Rules of Exchange - (Proposed S.36E)
+Memorandum, Articles, Listing Rules and Business Rules of Exchange - (Proposed S.36E)

-22. The memorandum, articles of association and listing rules of ASX Ltd will be those lodged with the NCSC by the AASE before the commencement of the legislation.
+22. The memorandum, articles of association, listing rules and business rules of ASX Ltd will be those lodged with the NCSC by the AASE before the commencement of the legislation.
 The memorandum and articles so lodged will be deemed to have been registered under the Companies Act at the commencement of the legislation.
+Similarly, the listing and business rules lodged at commencement will be deemed to be the rules made by ASX Ltd at commencement under its articles.